Pial2/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-0x0.
-C - Even more pointers, arrays and strings
+# this even more pointers, arrays and strings section